rguiscard/cosmopolitan/README.mruby.md

 ### example of mruby under cosmopolitan

 Make the example of mruby under cosmopolitan by running `o//examples/mruby/hello`.
 It creates an executable `o/examples/mruby/hello`.
 Run it to be sure mruby is correctly installed.
+You can also copy this `hello` to Windows.
+Rename it as `hello.com`and run.
+It should work.

 ### redbean-mruby (TODO)

 Run `make -j8 o//tool/net/redbean-mruby` to get redbean with mruby support.

+## TODO

+### Suport ARM (aarch64)

+On my system, cosmo not only creates `libmruby.a`, but also `.aarch64/libmruby.a`, suggesting support of ARM system.
+But I don't know how to have its ARM support built into the executable of mruby example under `examples/mruby/hello`.